ppy/osu-wiki/wiki/Tournaments/MCNC/4K2024/en.md

 ### Tournament rules

 1. The osu!mania 4K Chinese National Cup is a head-to-head individual tournament, played on the osu!mania game mode.
-2. Beatmap scoring will be based on Score V2.
+2. The Match mode will be `Head-To-Head`, beatmap scoring will be based on `Score V2`.
 3. The beatmaps for each round will be announced by the mappool selection team before the actual matches take place.
    - Each mappool, except for the Qualifier stage, will contain a tiebreaker beatmap.
 It will only be played in case of a tie in the scoreline in the "best of" system, e.g. if scoreline is 4–4 and the match is best of 9, the tiebreaker shall be played.
 4. Match scheduling will be handled by the tournament management.